-For a long time the only way to get a really big image at home was to have a front projector — TV sizes greater than 50-inches being scant and expensive.
-But since large flat-panel TVs are now plentiful and far from exorbitant, what’s the value for getting a projection system?
+For a long time, the only way to get a really big image at home was to have a front projector — TV sizes greater than 50-inches being scant and expensive.
+But since large flat-panel TVs are now plentiful and far from exorbitant, what’s the value of getting a projection system?
 The answer is to envelop the viewer in the big “movie theater” experience that was the hope to attain for home viewing in the first place.
 If you’re using this projector for a presentation, you might also find our Giffin stylus pen and laser pointer review useful.
 And BenQ’s W1500 Digital Projector Home Cinema Series not only fulfills this desire, but enhances the experience well beyond that of its competitors in the marketplace.
 You’ll also want to check out our best projector screen features to look out for article.

 Our home theater projector reviews have all the info that you need to pick the right one for you.